movestore/Point-Cluster-Detection/README.md

 `dur_unit`: Duration unit for variable `dur`.
 Can be `hours`, `days` or `weeks`.
 Default `days`.

+`maxgap`: Maximum tolerated gap duration between successive locations in a cluster.
+Individuals to who the loations belong are irrelevant.
+Clusters are split at gaps exceeding this maximum gap duration.
+Unit below.
+Default 1.

+`gap_unit`: Duration unit for variable `maxgap`.
+Can be `hours`, `days` or `weeks`.
+Default `days`.

 ### Null or error handling:
 **Parameter `meth`:** Default `buff` allows no NULL.